czxanas/Product-Listing-Design/README.md

-# Brief Description About My Experience with This Project
+# Overview of My Project Experience

 First, I chose to build this project using Nuxt.js after being inspired by the ColdBanana website.
 I focused on implementing DRY (Don't Repeat Yourself) and atomic design principles to create a modular, maintainable codebase, ensuring best practices throughout the development process.
 This project includes features such as dynamic loading, responsiveness, and reusable components.